 Black Death Decoded: the BBC is reporting that scientists have decoded the genetic structure of the bacterium responsible for the plague.
 More information is available here.
 Meanwhile Harvard is working on an anthrax antidote.

 Dot-Com Deaths = Black Plague?

-"The Dot-Com Death resulted primarily from a little parasite (Internet hypesters, Bombasticus bullroaricus) carried on the body of another parasite (Wall Street IPO underwriters, Securitus scammus maximus) on corporate stocks moving along business capital routes."
+Toronto Star Internet columnist K.K.
+Campbell takes a look at the startling simularities of the dot-com deaths and the black plague."The Dot-Com Death resulted primarily from a little parasite (Internet hypesters, Bombasticus bullroaricus) carried on the body of another parasite (Wall Street IPO underwriters, Securitus scammus maximus) on corporate stocks moving along business capital routes."

 Synthetic virus nearing reality Scientists will have the technology to create a wholly artificial virus within the next five years, a major conference in the US has been told.
 This is the quote I like best...
 Prof Hutchinson added: "Am I worried about a synthesised virus?
 No, you only worry about it if someone does it out of malicious motives."

 In 1545 and 1576, plagues swept across the Yucatan peninsual in Mexico and killed 17 million people, including 80 percent of the native Indians.
 The traditional view is that American Indians succumbed to European diseases to which they had no natural resistance.
 A new and subtle theory says that the plagues were not imported but were in fact of local origin.
 It doesn't let the Europeans off the hook though.